mrazomej/phd/src/chapter_01/section_03_information.md

 $$
 (t - 1) \log(m) < r \log(n) \leq t \log(m).
 $$
-We are free to take the logarithm in any base it is convenient, therefore let us use base $m$ for this, obtaining
+We are free to take the logarithm in any base it is convenient; therefore let us use base $m$ for this, obtaining
 $$
 t - 1 < r \log_m(n) \leq t.
 \label{eq:ineq_logm}